Party Monster (song)

-"Party Monster" is a song by Canadian singer the Weeknd, from his third studio album Starboy (2016).
-The song was released for digital download on November 18, 2016, alongside "I Feel It Coming" featuring French electronic duo Daft Punk, as promotional singles.
-It was later sent to US urban contemporary radio on December 6, 2016, as the album's third single.
-The song was written and produced by the Weeknd, Ben Billions, and Doc McKinney, with additional writing credits going to Belly and Lana Del Rey, the latter of which providing background vocals.
+"Party Monster" is a song by the Canadian singer-songwriter the Weeknd, from his third studio album Starboy (2016).
+The song was released for digital download on November 17, 2016, as the album's fourth single.
+It was later sent to US urban contemporary radio on December 6, 2016.
+The song was written and produced by the Weeknd, Ben Billions, and Doc McKinney, with additional writing credits going to Belly and Lana Del Rey, the latter of whom provides background vocals.

+Background and promotion

+On November 16, 2016, the Weeknd announced that he would be releasing the third and fourth singles of his third studio album, Starboy, "I Feel It Coming" and "Party Monster".
+The songs were released the following day for digital download.

 Composition

 "Party Monster" is a trap song written in the key of E♭ minor in common time with a tempo of 77 beats per minute.
 The song follows a chord progression of E♭m–D♭–C♭–D♭.

 Commercial performance

-"Party Monster" peaked at number 16 on the US Billboard Hot 100 and charted for a total of 19 weeks on the chart, where it was the third-highest peaking track from Starboy.
+"Party Monster" peaked at number 16 on the US Billboard Hot 100 and charted for a total of 19 weeks on the chart, where it was the third-highest peaking track from Starboy at the time before the resurgence of "Die for You" in the 2020s.
 It reached the top ten on both the R&B Songs chart and Hot R&B/Hip-Hop Songs chart.
-The song also charted and peaked at number 8 on the Canadian Hot 100, where it became the second-highest peaking track in the country from its parent album and charted for 20 weeks.
+The song also charted and peaked at number 8 on the Canadian Hot 100, where it became the second-highest peaking track in the country from its parent album at the time and charted for 20 weeks.
 The single was certified 3× Platinum by the Recording Industry Association of America (RIAA) for combined sales and streaming equivalent units of over three million units in the United States in 2022.